The 2025 AI Engineer Reading List

 Sora blogpost - text to video - no paper of course beyond the DiT paper (same authors), but still the most significant launch of the year, with many open weights competitors like OpenSora.
 Lilian Weng survey here.

-We also highly recommend familiarity with ComfyUI (upcoming episode).
+We also highly recommend familiarity with ComfyUI (we were first to interview).
 Text Diffusion, Music Diffusion, and autoregressive image generation are niche but rising.

 Section 10: Finetuning